POLICY FOR PROTECTION OF CHILDREN AND VULNERABLE ADULTS

 • Ensure that children are supervised appropriately.

-• Ensure that all Chaperones are registered with the local authority in which they reside and have an enhanced DBS check and NSPCC protecting children in entertainment certificates
+• Ensure that all Chaperones are registered with the local authority in which they reside and have an enhanced DBS check.

 • Any staff member leading specific activities, in addition to general programme provision, must carry out a specific risk assessment for that activity.